LIKE IT NEVER HAPPENED

 I pray for the people still in, for those who have left, and for the leaders.
 I sometimes think they have no idea how damaging their actions have been.
 Then again, maybe that’s just me trying to understand how this could go on for so long.

 If anyone from Christland reads this story, I am sure there will be backlash.
+I have already lost friends for speaking up and out against this network.
+People who I believed truly cared about me, refuse to talk to me, despite many attempts to meet and talk through what happened in the last few months and after.
 But I have always stood up when I disagreed and questioned things that didn’t seem right.
-I felt like it was time to share my story, and I hope it helps others.
+I felt like it was time to share my story, and I hope it helps others to be on guard if they decide to walk into this church or any of the network churches.

 Stop telling members to “look like certain individuals or families” in the church.
-If you only knew how those people actually treat others—its NOT Christ-like at all.
+If you only knew how those people actually treat others—it's NOT Christ like at all.
 And news flash: I really do not want to be like others in the church.
 I am not called to serve Steve Morgan or Sándor Paull.
 I serve God.
-A God who has made me and called me by name.
+A God who has wonderfully made me who I am and called me by name.
 A God who is gentle and caring and gracious.
 Not a pedophile.
 Not a liar.
 Not a con artist.

 To those still in Christland, I pray you never experience what we did.
 But if any part of my story resonates with you, sit in the presence of God and ask Him to speak to you about this matter.
 When you come out on the other side, know there are hundreds of others waiting to help you make sense of everything.
 We are not the enemy, as the leaders claim.
 We are God-fearing, God-loving Christians who have been taken advantage of and abused by leaders of the Network.
 And we are done.